 to 6 hours.
 Always keep a cloth between your skin and the ice pack.
 Do not

-apply ice for longer than 15 to 20 minutes at a time, and do not fall asleep
+apply ice for longer than 15 to 20 minutes at a time.
+Do not fall asleep

 with the ice on your skin.

 - Elevate the area of the bite or sting

 to decrease swelling.

 redness, and swelling.
 Be sure to follow the